Neuro-Oncology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Congenital syphilis, one of the transplacentally acquired preventable infections, can produce long-lasting morbidities in neonates.
-In this article, the authors describe the epidemiology of congenital syphilis in the United States and in developing countries as well as the clinical spectrum of the disease.
-Also discussed are the issues pertaining to prevention and diagnosis of congenital syphilis in the United States, as well as globally, and the treatment of presumed and proven congenital syphilis.
+In this article, the author describes the epidemiology of congenital syphilis in the United States and in developing countries as well as the clinical spectrum of the disease.
+Also discussed are issues pertaining to prevention and diagnosis of congenital syphilis in the United States, as well as globally, and the treatment of presumed and proven congenital syphilis.

-Syphilis has been recognized as an infection since the beginning of the 16th century, when Ferdinand, the son of Christopher Columbus, described its skin manifestations among the sailors returning from the first voyage to the New World in 1493, and it was termed mal de la Hispaniola.
-The disease spread to the Spanish soldiers who fought at the side of the King of Naples and was then retermed morbo Napolitano, and the disease finally reached the French Troops of Charles VIII during their 3-week siege of the city of Naples in 1495.
-When this army returned to the north, the Italian Peninsula was invaded by syphilis, and the disease became known as morbo Gallico or "French malady."
+Syphilis has been recognized as an infection since the beginning of the 16th century, when Ferdinand Columbus (Hernando Colón; 1488-1539), the second son of Christopher Columbus (1451-1506), described its skin manifestations among the sailors returning from the first voyage to the New World in 1493; it was termed mal de la Hispaniola.
+The disease spread to the Spanish soldiers who fought at the side of the King of Naples and was then renamed morbo Napolitano.
+The disease reached the French Troops of Charles VIII (1470-1498) during their 3-week siege of the city of Naples in 1495.
+When this army returned to the north, the Italian Peninsula was invaded by syphilis, and the disease became known as morbo Gallico or the “French malady.”

-Girolamo Fracastoro of Verona became famous for his poem “Syphilis sive Morbus Gallicus” in 1530, in which the main character, the shepherd Syphilus, is afflicted by this disease as punishment for cursing the Gods (44); this poem not only baptized the French malady with its present name, but also hinted on its venereal origin.
-From Spain the disease spread throughout Europe, and there exists exact documentation of its appearance in Asia, India (1498), China (1505), and Japan (1569) (41).
+Girolamo Fracastoro (1478-1553) of Verona became famous for his poem “Syphilis sive Morbus Gallicus” (25), in which the main character, the shepherd Syphilus, is afflicted by this disease as punishment for cursing the Gods (Frascatoro 1530; 50).
+This poem not only baptized the French malady with its present name, but it also hinted on its venereal origin.
+From Spain, the disease spread throughout Europe, and there exists exact documentation of its appearance in Asia, India (1498), China (1505), and Japan (1569) (47).

-Congenital syphilis was first described in an English 17th century pediatric textbook, although Paracelsus, who lived from 1493 until 1541, first suggested in utero transmission (44).
+Congenital syphilis was first described in an English 17th-century pediatric textbook, although Paracelsus (Aureolus Theophrastus Bombastus von Hohenheim; 1493-1541) first suggested in utero transmission (50).
 As a result of this knowledge, newborns with syphilis were abandoned by their mothers because of fear of contagion.
-Sir Jonathan Hutchinson described the triad of notched incisors, interstitial keratitis, and eighth cranial nerve deafness as a criterion for diagnosis of congenital syphilis (30).
+English surgeon and venereologist Sir Jonathan Hutchinson (1828-1913) described the triad of notched incisors, interstitial keratitis, and deafness as criteria for congenital syphilis diagnosis (34).

-The “Tuskegee Study of Untreated Syphilis in the Negro Male” was started in 1932 by the United States Public Health Service to study the natural history of syphilis in hopes of justifying treatment programs for blacks (12).
-It has become an illustrative case of human research carried out without the benefit of the patients’ informed consent.
+The “Tuskegee Study of Untreated Syphilis in the Negro Male” was started in 1932 by the United States Public Health Service to study the natural history of syphilis in hopes of justifying treatment programs for Blacks (13).
+It was a notorious example of human research carried out without informed consent and with actions that were intentionally deleterious to the subjects studied.

-Because of the protean manifestations in humans, syphilis has been called the “Great Mimicker,” and congenital syphilis represents an aspect of it (40).
+Because of the protean manifestations in humans, syphilis has been called the “Great Mimicker” (46).

 Congenitally infected subjects can present with either early congenital syphilis or late congenital syphilis.